Characters: The Dark Crystal

 - Cool Old Guys

-- Dying Race: There's about ten eight by the end of the film, when there was originally eighteen. note
+- Dying Race: There's about ten eight by the end of the film, when there were originally eighteen. note

 - Embodiment of Virtue: They are peaceful and gentle to a fault.